Dragonfly

 The life cycle of a dragonfly can be divided into four stages: egg, larva, pupa, and adult.

-Egg: Female dragonflies lay their eggs in or near water, usually in aquatic vegetation or on the water's surface.
+• Egg: Females lay their eggs in or near water, usually in aquatic vegetation or on the water’s surface.
 The eggs usually hatch within a few days to a few weeks, depending on the species and environmental conditions.

-Adult: The adult dragonfly emerges from the pupal case and begins to mate and lay eggs.
-Adults feed on other insects, such as mosquitoes, flies, and smaller dragonflies.
+• Adult: The adult emerges from the pupal case and begins to mate and lay eggs.
 They are strong fliers and are known for their aerial acrobatics.
-The adult stage of the dragonfly's life cycle usually lasts several weeks to several months, depending on the species and environmental conditions.
+The adult usually lasts several weeks to several months, depending on the species and environmental conditions.

 Why a Beneficial Insect?